Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Once having caught up, the specks join together: “And one wing of the other cherub was five cubits, reaching to the wall of the house: and the other wing was five cubits also, joining (H1692) to the wing of the other cherub” (2 Chronicles 3:12 KJV).

 A well-known verse referring to marriage reveals how two become one, and we remember this message of joining: “Therefore shall a man leave his father and his mother, and shall cleave (1692) unto his wife: and they shall be one flesh” (Gen 2:24).

 Three chapters further on in the book of Job 41:15-17, God refers to a particularly ferocious animal called Leviathan (possibly, from the description, some crocodile).
 His depiction of the scaly hide is impressive “His scales are his pride, shut up together as with a close seal.
 One is so near to another that no air can come between them.
 They are joined (H1692) one to another, they stick together, that they cannot be sundered.”

 It’s the same mechanism when atoms and molecules fuse to form larger bodies and more stable matter.
 Remember COBE, WMAP, and Planck satellite missions to take panoramic photographs of this fossil echo in Inventory of the Universe Chapter 1.
 It’s evidence that there are clumps of spatial matter that have been caught and pulled by gravity to adhere into gaseous clusters.
 They stick together and cannot be sundered–what a fantastic description of atoms, molecules, and the formation of the elements in the periodic table.

 Considering this verse as an indication of the formation of astral bodies next week we’ll see its astonishing relation to its previous verse, Job 38:37.

 This blog post is an excerpt from chapter 6.8 of the book Origin of the Universe

-In this post, there are references to Job-one-time-usage Biblical Hebrew words.
+In this post, there are references to the book of Job-one-time-usage Biblical Hebrew words.
 Use the Bible tools at UnlockBibleMeaning.com to verify not only that they are a one-time-usage but think about their uniqueness in light of Big Bang–a unique phenomenon–that started off time and space and lead to you and me.
 Including the ability to read and study such events.